Serving all people by providing personalized health and wellness through exemplary care, education and research.

-After surgery to try to kill any remaining cancer cells that may not be visible.
+After surgery or radiation to try to kill any remaining cancer cells that may not be visible.

 To treat cancers that are too large or have spread too far to be treated with surgery alone.

-The side effects of chemotherapy depend on the type of drugs you take.
-Cancer-killing drugs affect any cells that grow quickly.
+Side effects are common with chemotherapy, but it’s important to know that they can often be prevented or controlled.
+The side effects of chemotherapy depend on the type of medicines you take and the doses used.
+Cancer-killing medicines affect any cells that grow quickly.
 That includes cancer cells as well as healthy cells in your bone marrow (where new blood cells are made) and digestive system.

 During treatment, your doctor will take small samples of your blood for testing.
-If your number of white blood cells is low during chemotherapy, you are at increased risk for infection.
-You should tell your doctor or nurse right away about any fever you have during chemotherapy because it is a possible sign of infection.
-A fever is defined as a body temperature higher than 100.5 degrees.
+If your number of white blood cells is low during chemotherapy, you are at greater risk for infection.
+You should tell your doctor or nurse right away about any fever you have during chemotherapy.
+A fever is a possible sign of infection.
+A fever is defined as a body temperature higher than 100.4°F (38°C).

 If your platelets, or blood cells that help with clotting, are low during chemotherapy, you may bruise or bleed more easily.
 Tell your doctor or nurse right away if you experience this.

 Your red blood cells carry oxygen from your lungs to other parts of your body.
 Their numbers may also drop during chemotherapy.
 This is called anemia.
-Occasionally, a platelet or blood transfusion may become necessary.
+Occasionally, a blood transfusion may be needed.
 These are possible symptoms of anemia:

 Shortness of breath